Kazhuu/asm2cfg/README.md

-Also current goal is to improve test coverage and then focus on refactoring the project to make it easier to add additional assembly support and cover all x86 cases as well.
+Also current goal is to improve test coverage and then focus on refactoring the project to make it easier to add additional assembly support and cover all x86 cases.
 Also objdump support is planned.

 If you want to talk to me, you can contact me at Discord with name `Kazhuu#3121`.